Diego Johannesson

-Diego "Diegui" Johannesson Pando (born 3 October 1993) is an Icelandic professional footballer who plays as a right-back for Albacete Balompié.
+Diego "Diegui" Johannesson Pando (born 3 October 1993) is a professional footballer who plays as a right-back.

 Club career

 Born in Villaviciosa, Asturias to an Icelandic father and a Spanish mother, Johannesson joined Real Oviedo's youth setup in the 2011 summer, after spells at SD Llano 2000 and Sporting de Gijón.
 He made his debuts as a senior with the reserves in 2012, in Tercera División.

 Initially a right winger, Johannesson was converted to a right back during the 2013–14 season.
 On 3 September 2014, he made his first team debut, starting in a 4–0 Copa del Rey home routing of SD Amorebieta.

 Johannesson appeared in 13 first team matches during the campaign, as his side was promoted as champions.
 He made his professional debut on 25 October 2015, coming on as a second-half substitute for José Manuel Fernández in a 2–4 Segunda División away loss against SD Ponferradina.

 On 4 July 2017, after already becoming a full-time member of the first team squad, Johannesson renewed his contract until 2019.
 A regular starter in the following two campaigns, he lost his first-choice status after the arrival of Juanjo Nieto in 2019.

 On 10 January 2020, Johannesson went on loan to FC Cartagena for the remainder of the season.
 He helped the team in their promotion to the second division before returning to Oviedo, where he was again a backup option.

 On 14 June 2021, Johannesson signed a two-year contract with Albacete Balompié, freshly relegated to Primera División RFEF.